huangbong/massdrop-test/README.md

 python app.py
 ```

-If everything works out you should see the Flask respond:
+If everything works out you should see Flask respond:

 ```
  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-Done!
-Now you can start playing with the app.

 ## Add a new URL fetch job